 75. Wood Moisture Meter

-In terms of which is the best, my personal favorite is pin based meters.
+In terms of which are the best, my personal favorite are pin-type meters like this General Tools model at Home Depot.